 This lesson is arguably the most important lesson a student will take.
 A thorough understanding of the primary and secondary effects of control inputs is the basis of all future flying.
-It is important that the student understands and has the opportunity to practise these effects.
+It′s important that the student understands and has the opportunity to practise these effects.

 As this is commonly the first formal preflight briefing, a short explanation of the sub-headings should be included, as well as the normal introduction.
 The Airmanship section covers good aviation practice.

 This lesson does not aim to teach the student to fly, that will come over the next few lessons.
 This lesson focuses primarily on each control, how it works, and how it is related to other controls.
-As a consequence this lesson may seem less coordinated than normal.
+As a consequence, some of the manoeuvres in this lesson may seem less coordinated than normal.